llaville/box-manifest/docs/README.md

 - Can generate manifest in a simple key-value pairs plain text format (`key: value`)
 - Can generate manifest in a decorated text format (distinguish direct dependencies requirement and other uses)
 - Can generate manifest in a custom user format
+- Can generate a stub that should be able to display one or all manifests provided by the PHP Archive

 ## Table Of Contents